c3lang/c3-web/docs/blog/posts/Kill_of_half_the_builtins.md

 In 0.7.x you would use things like `$defined($sizeof(x))` to test if something had a size defined.
 After the changes in 0.8.0, this becomes `$defined($reflect(x).size)` instead.

 This change allows us to reduce the number of keywords and overall "language surface".
-Without explicit keywords, compile-time reflection actually becomes more flexible as well – it's easier to introduce additional introspection at some later time in the 0.8.x cycle  information if needed.
+Without explicit keywords, compile-time reflection actually becomes more flexible as well – it's easier to introduce additional introspection at some later time in the 0.8.x cycle if needed.

 ### Stripping types of their properties